A Blueprint for Effective CRM Project Leadership

 Adopt a Phased Rollout Approach

-Where will CRM have the biggest impact?
+Where will CRM have the most significant impact?

 Assemble an Empowered Project Team